 But you have other days where you love your life and you never want to die.

-Like you dislike so many things about your job, your marriage, and your life in general, you will dislike so many things about motherhood too.
+If you dislike so many things about your job, your marriage, and your life in general, you will dislike so many things about motherhood too.

 So, all this might be true.
 But how to live through those difficult moments when you are equally guilty about feeling so?